Kari Swenson: Abduction

-Kidnappers' fate
+Capture and trials

 Don and Dan Nichols were captured in December 1984.
 They were tried separately in Virginia City, Montana, prosecuted by Marc Racicot, then a staff attorney for the Montana Attorney General.
 In May 1985, Dan was sentenced to ten years in prison for kidnapping and misdemeanor assault.
 In September 1985, Don was sentenced to eighty-five years in prison for kidnapping, murder and aggravated assault.
 The younger Nichols was released on parole in 1991 and he stayed out of trouble until 2011, when he was arrested on drug charges and sentenced to four years in prison.

 Don came up for parole review four times, and each time, the Swenson family and their supporters vigorously opposed his release.
 On April 27, 2017, the elder Nichols, then eighty-six years old, was granted parole after serving thirty-two years of his sentence.
 Don was released from prison on August 23, 2017.
 He died on June 17, 2023.